Arrow BOOK

 • Follow up to review response and plan next steps

-Many patients benefit most when PRP is integrated into a clear physiotherapy programme rather than treated as a standalone fix.
+Many patients benefit most when PRP platelet rich plasma is integrated into a clear physiotherapy programme rather than treated as a standalone fix.

 • Uses your own blood products